xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 Fail!
 We render this Component three times.
 Why?

-Well... if you remember our setup, we subscribed to every "store" update and we always pass the new "store" state to React.
-If we want to stop rendering needlessly there are a couple of strategies we can try.
+Well... if you remember our setup, we subscribed to every "store" update, and we always pass the new "store" state to React.
+If we want to stop rendering needlessly, there are a couple of strategies we can try.

 First: use the fact that Freezer minimized mutation on the store and use "React" method "shouldComponentUpdate". (https://reactjs.org/docs/react-component.html#shouldcomponentupdate)